ecoyield-io/docs/faqs/ecoyield-investor-faq.md

 mechanics requires DAO approval.

-- Q: Will presale investors receive LP tokens once pilot projects go live?
+- Q: Will presale investors receive LP tokens once pilot projects go ; live?

-A: Yes — presale investors are first in line for LP allocations proportional to their early contribution.
+A: Yes; presale investors are first in line for LP allocations proportional to their early contribution.

-- Q: What happens to my \$EYE if I sell my LP tokens (or vice versa)?
+- Q: What happens to my $EYE if I sell my LP tokens (or vice versa)?

 A: They function independently: LP tokens entitle you to yield, while
-\$EYE boosts APY and provides governance.
+$EYE boosts APY and provides governance.
 You can hold one, both, or neither.

 ## Financial & Risk